Jadamso/Rbooks/docs/03-ROLS.md

 ##
 ## Residuals:
 ##      Min       1Q   Median       3Q      Max
-## -0.50100 -0.11444 -0.00497  0.13328  0.48994
+## -0.56416 -0.09591  0.01199  0.10185  0.49694
 ##
 ## Coefficients:
 ##             Estimate Std.
 Error t value Pr(>|t|)
-## (Intercept)  0.15596    0.52923   0.295    0.768
+## (Intercept) -0.23289    0.42998  -0.542  0.58847
-## P            0.08450    0.05943   1.422    0.156
+## P            0.12594    0.04838   2.603  0.00971 **
+## ---
+## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1
 ##
-## Residual standard error: 0.1848 on 298 degrees of freedom
+## Residual standard error: 0.1664 on 298 degrees of freedom
-## Multiple R-squared:  0.006738,	Adjusted R-squared:  0.003405
+## Multiple R-squared:  0.02223,	Adjusted R-squared:  0.01895
-## F-statistic: 2.022 on 1 and 298 DF,  p-value: 0.1561
+## F-statistic: 6.775 on 1 and 298 DF,  p-value: 0.009707
 ```
 This simple derivation has a profound insight: price-quantity data does not generally tell you how price affects quantity (or vice-versa).
+The reason is simultaneity: price and quantity mutually cause one another in markets.^[Although there are many ways this simultaneity can happen, economic theorists have made great strides in analyzing the simultaneity problem as it arises from equilibrium market relationships.
+In fact, 2SLS arose to understand agricultural markets.]

-Moreover, it also clarifies that our initial question "what is the effect of price on quantity?" is misguided.
+Moreover, this example also clarifies that our initial question "what is the effect of price on quantity?" is misguided.
 We could more sensibly ask  "what is the effect of price on quantity supplied?" or "what is the effect of price on quantity demanded?"

+## Two Stage Least Squares (2SLS)

-If you have exogeneous variation on one side of the market, "shocks", you can get information on the other.
+If you have exogenous variation on one side of the market, "shocks", you can get information on the other.
 For example, lower costs shift out supply (more is produced at given price), allowing you to trace out part of a demand curve.
 Experimental manipulation of $A_{S}$ leads to
 \begin{eqnarray}
 \label{eqn:comp_market_statics}